This is a guest post by my husband Blake.

 Cost of living, housing, and schools

-There are several cost of living calculators and comparison tools out there.
-We used this cost one at Sperling’s website and found it generally useful.
+There are several cost-of-living calculators and comparison tools out there.

 While the advent of the internet has not yet meant the complete demise of real estate agents, there are some great sites you can use to help better understand home costs.
 Trulia, Zillow, Movoto, and Redfin are all useful real estate websites; you can spend hours surfing the web for homes to buy.